Add to shopping cart

 2.5.1.
 Films must be fictional and feature length (defined as over 70 minutes).
 The SFF reserves the right to invite non-fiction features if they clearly meet all other criteria.

 2.5.2.
-Films must have been completed after 1 June 2023 and must not have been released theatrically outside their country of origin more than 12 months before the start date of the 2023 Sydney Film Festival (5 June 2023).
+Films must have been completed after 1 June 2024 and must not have been released theatrically outside their country of origin more than 12 months before the start date of the 2025 Sydney Film Festival (4 June 2025).
 The date of completion is the date of the delivery or availability of a locked-off print, tape, or final digital format.
 SFF reserves the right to make exceptions, by invitation only.

 2.5.3.
-Films must not have screened publicly (see clause 3.5) in Australia prior to 16 June 2023.
+Films must not have screened publicly (see clause 3.5) in Australia prior to 15 June 2025.
 SFF reserves the right to make exceptions, by invitation only.***

 2.5.4.
 Priority will be given to films that are world premieres provided all the criteria are met.***

 *** See Clause 1.4.
-Australian premiere status is required for Official Competition, and preferred for Opening and Closing Nights.
+Australian premiere status is required for Official Competition and preferred for Opening and Closing Nights.

 2.5.5.
 Films must have provided the SFF with the information and materials specified in Clause 3.

 2.6.
 The Jury will determine the winner of the award based on a simple majority of votes.
 The Jury President will exercise a casting vote in the event the Jury is unable to determine a winner.
-The results will be known only by the Jury and SFF and will be embargoed until the announcement at the 2022 Official Competition Award Ceremony.
+The results will be known only by the Jury and SFF and will be embargoed until the announcement at the 2025 Official Competition Award Ceremony.

 2.7.
 An SFF representative may attend Jury deliberations as an observer but will take no part in the voting or proceedings.

 2.8.
-The director(s), or his/her nominee(s), of the winning film of the 2022 Official Competition will receive a cash prize of $AUD60,000.
+The director(s), or his/her nominee(s), of the winning film of the 2025 Official Competition will receive a cash prize of $AUD60,000.

 2.9.
-Any person, including as determined by SFF, who has taken part in, or to have or perceived to have an interest in relation to, the production or distribution of a film in the 2023 Official Competition will declare that interest and will not participate in the selection or judging process.
+Any person, including as determined by SFF, who has taken part in, or to have or perceived to have an interest in relation to, the production or distribution of a film in the 2025 Official Competition will declare that interest and will not participate in the selection or judging process.

 2.10.
 Jury decisions will be final, and no correspondence will be entered into.